INST-IT: Boosting Instance Understanding via Explicit Visual Prompt Instruction Tuning

 where $P^{vid}$ is the task prompt designed for video-level summary and $N$ is the total number of frames.

-\fakeparagraph{Open-Ended Question Answer Pairs.} Based on the frame-by-frame annotations, we also prompt GPT-4o with the task prompt $P^{qa}$ to create $M$ open-ended QA pairs $Y^{qa}\text{=}\{(q_i, a_i)\}_{i=1}^{M}$ focusing on specific instances: \fakeparagraph{Putting It Altogether.} Through the steps outlined above, we can annotate the video content at multiple levels of granularity, highlighting the elements related to specific instances.
-Specifically, as illustrated in~\cref{fig:example}, each video is accompanied by the following three types of annotations: \begin{itemize}[leftmargin=1em] \item \underline{$N$ frame-level annotations}, each encompassing a detailed description of individual instances, the entire image, and temporal changes. \item \underline{A comprehensive description} covering the entire video. \item \underline{$M$ open-ended question-answer pairs} that focused on specific instances or the inter-instance relationships. \end{itemize} Additional information about the design of each task prompts, as well as the organization of the input for GPT-4o is provided in \cref{sec:supp_pipeline}.
+\fakeparagraph{Open-ended question-answer pairs.} We also prompt GPT-4o with the task prompt $P^{qa}$ to create $M$ open-ended QA pairs $Y^{qa}\text{=}\{(q_i, a_i)\}_{i=1}^{M}$ focusing on instance understanding: Following these steps, each video is enriched with multi-granularity annotations that incorporate instance-specific information.
+As illustrated in~\cref{fig:example}, these annotations include the following aspects: \begin{itemize}[leftmargin=2em] \item \textbf{$N$ frame-level annotations}, each contains detailed descriptions of individual instances, the entire image, and the temporal dynamics between adjacent frames. \item \textbf{A comprehensive description} covering the entire video. \item \textbf{$M$ open-ended question-answer pairs} that focused on individual instances or their relationships. \end{itemize} Additional information about the design of each task prompt is provided in \cref{sec:supp_prompt_gpt}.

 Instruction tuning plays a crucial role in multimodal training; however, the lack of instance-level datasets hinders the advancement of instance understanding.
 Using the data annotation pipeline described in~\cref{sec:pipeline}, we create a large-scale instruction-tuning dataset, the \oursft.
 To the best of our knowledge, this is the first instruction fine-tuning dataset that provides multi-level fine-grained annotations centric on individual instances in both images and videos.

 \fakeparagraph{Data sources.} We utilize five video instance segmentation datasets (BRUST~\cite{brust,tao}, UVO~\cite{uvo}, OVIS~\cite{ovis}, LVVIS~\cite{lvvis} and YoutubeVIS-2021~\cite{ytvis}) and two object tracking datasets (BenSMOT~\cite{bensmot}, VidOR~\cite{vidor}) as our video sources, as they provide annotations of instance locations, which is useful in SoM visual prompting~\cite{som}.
 For the image source, we select the SA-1B~\cite{sam} dataset due to its diversity and abundance of instance objects.
 In total, we collect 51k images and 21k videos.
 More details can be found in \cref{sec:supp_dataset_source}.